awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 KMS keys belong to the AWS account in which they were created\.
 The IAM user who creates a KMS key is not considered to be the key owner and they don't automatically have permission to use or manage the KMS key that they created\.
 Like any other principal, the key creator needs to get permission through a key policy, IAM policy, or grant\.
 However, principals who have the `kms:CreateKey` permission can set the initial key policy and give themselves permission to use or manage the key\.

-## Creating symmetric KMS keys<a name="create-symmetric-cmk"></a>
+## Creating symmetric encryption KMS keys<a name="create-symmetric-cmk"></a>

-You can create [symmetric KMS key](concepts.md#symmetric-cmks) in the AWS Management Console or by using the AWS KMS API\.
-Symmetric key encryption uses the same key to encrypt and decrypt data\.
+You can create KMS keys in the AWS Management Console or by using the AWS KMS API\.

-The following procedure creates the most commonly used KMS key, a symmetric encryption key in a single Region backed by key material generated by AWS KMS\.
+This topic explains how to create the basic KMS key, a [symmetric encryption KMS key](concepts.md#symmetric-cmks) for a single Region with key material from AWS KMS\.
+You can use this KMS key to protect your resources in an AWS service\.
+For help creating other types of keys, see [Special\-purpose keys](key-types.md)\.

-### Creating symmetric KMS keys \(console\)<a name="create-keys-console"></a>
+### Creating symmetric encryption KMS keys \(console\)<a name="create-keys-console"></a>

 You can use the AWS Management Console to create AWS KMS keys \(KMS keys\)\.